iamcoleman/senior-design/Senior Design Assignments/Final Report/Final_Report.md

 I did not get as much of an opportunity as I had hoped to work on the sentiment analysis portion of the project.
 However, I worked on my web development experience, and this will help me in the future as a full-stack developer.
 By challenging myself to ensure that all of the requests and processing were asynchronous, I developed my ability to think in terms of concurrency and avoid race conditions.

 ### Jeet Final Assessment
+During the school year of 2020 - 2021, my group of Coleman Lyski, Tim McCabe, and I (Jeet Shah) worked on the Sentiment Analysis Tool for Senior Design.
+From a high level view, my contributions were focused on building the classifiers for sentiment analysis by using Natural Language Processing libraries and machine learning algorithms.
+Additionally, I tested multiple solutions for many variations of social media platforms to see where our Sentiment Analysis would fit in best.
+Outside of the technical contributions, I also played a large role in the building of our final powerpoint and video presentation, where I focused on the sentiment analysis portion of the project.

+From a learning standpoint, I would consider the past semester to be very successful when it comes to my knowledge of Natural Language Processing and sentiment analysis as a whole.
+I was able to dive deeper into Python and its respective libraries while also incorporating outside packages such as Google’s Universal Sentence Encoder.
+I had never worked with machine learning outside of class, so this was an amazing opportunity to apply that knowledge to the real world.
+This was my first time working with neural networks and I learned about recurrent neural networks and was able to learn more about LSTM and BiLSTM neural networks as well.
+In terms of obstacles, one of the main ones was the inability to work together in person.
+Even though Computer Science works well remote, the brainstorming and research phases would have been much smoother if we had been in-person.
+Additionally, another obstacle was my computer’s inability to process large amounts of data in a short period of time, so I had to write scripts to send to Coleman to train the classifiers.
+Overall, I am very happy with how the semester went and had a great experience with my group.

 ### Coleman Final  Assessment